-The Rule 9000 Series is the Code of Procedure and includes proceedings for disciplining a member organization or covered person; proceedings for regulating the activities of a member organization experiencing financial or operational difficulties; proceedings for summary or non-summary suspensions, cancellations, bars, prohibitions, or limitations; and proceedings for obtaining relief from the eligibility requirements of the Exchange's rules.
+The Rule 9000 Series is the Code of Procedure and includes proceedings for disciplining a member organization or covered person; proceedings for regulating the activities of a member or member organization experiencing financial or operational difficulties; proceedings for summary or non-summary suspensions, cancellations, bars, prohibitions, or limitations; and proceedings for obtaining relief from the eligibility requirements of the Exchange's rules.
 The Rule 9100 Series is of general applicability to all proceedings set forth in the Rule 9000 Series, unless a Rule specifically provides otherwise.
+In performing the functions under the Code, the CRO and Regulatory Staff shall function independently of the commercial interests of the Exchange and the commercial interests of the members and member organizations.

-(b) Rights, Duties, and Obligations of Member Organizations and Covered Persons
+(b) Rights, Duties, and Obligations of Members, Member Organizations and Covered Persons

-Unless otherwise specified, a covered person shall have the same rights as a member organization and shall be subject to the same duties and obligations under the Code of Procedure.
+Unless otherwise specified, a covered person shall have the same rights as a member or member organization and shall be subject to the same duties and obligations under the Code of Procedure.